Data Warehouse Security

 a particular department, one of your record selection conditions should

 state something like "If Organization= 'My Organization'," where My Organization

 is the code of your department.
 This will document why the query gets

 the results it does, and will also help your query run faster.

 Data Stewardship Best Practices

 Penn's Office of Information and Security and Office of Audit, Compliance and Privacy have developed best practices to assist data stewards in ensuring appropriate data controls in IT systems.
 The best practices focus on procedures for granting, reviewing and terminating data user access as well as appropriate training for data users.
 Data stewards of all systems, and particularly large systems with sensitive information, should ensure that they are adhering to the controls found in these best practices.
-Any questions can be directed to Data Administration or to the Office of Information Security.
+Any questions can be directed to Enterprise Information & Analytics or to the Office of Information Security.